muchimi/JoystickGremlinEx/docs/overview.md

 ### Mapping and transforms

-GrmelinEx takes input such physical (hardware) USB connected joysticks, gamepads, keyboard, mouse, and other specialized input devices like state and OSC network messages, and lets you apply a mapping, also known as a transform, to each input.
-GremlinEx supports mapping of buttons, axes, sliders, hats, or more complex inputs such as latched keystrokes (one or more keypress combination), and other input such as MIDI or OSC input (described below).
+GEX takes input such physical (hardware) USB connected joysticks, gamepads, keyboard, mouse, and other specialized input devices like state and OSC network messages, and lets you apply a mapping, also known as a transform, to each input.
+GEX supports mapping of buttons, axes, sliders, hats, or more complex inputs such as latched keystrokes (one or more keypress combination), and other input such as MIDI or OSC input (described below).

 The mapping process can have logic applied to it, such as conditions, so that the mapping can be conditional on a specific context being true.
 This can be "is this button also pressed", "is this axis value in this range", "are these keys also pressed", "is this state off", all in various combinations.
 Conditions work across all inputs so one input can be used to manage the mapping of another device.